danutzcodrescu/dev-log/README.md

 ## Personal remark

-Vuejs playground, small component library
+Vuejs playground, SaSS playground, I try to create generic components than can be encapsulated as a small component library.

 ## Project setup